tynany/junos_exporter/README.md

 A Prometheus exporter that collects metrics from Junos devices using SSH NETCONF sessions and exposes them via HTTP, ready for collection by Prometheus.

 ## Getting Started
 Start junos_exporter with a valid configuration file using the --config.path flag.
-To then collect the metrics of a device, pass the 'config' and target 'parameter' to the exporter's web interface.
+To then collect the metrics of a device, pass the 'config' and 'target' parameter to the exporter's web interface.
 For example, http://exporter:9347/metrics?config=default&target=192.168.1.1.

 Promethues configuraiton:
 ```